SevgiAkten/pycellga/paper/paper.md

 # State of the field

 There are several existing software packages that implement genetic algorithms, such as DEAP and PyGAD.
+These libraries provide a wide range of tools for evolutionary computation and are highly flexible for various optimization tasks.
+However, most of these packages do not specifically focus on the integration of cellular automata with genetic algorithms, except for JCell, which is a Java implementation of CGAs [@alba2008cellular].

+The lack of CGA variants in widely used Python libraries may be attributed to the complexity and niche appeal of cellular genetic algorithms.
+CGAs, by design, require a spatially structured population and localized interactions, which add an extra layer of complexity compared to traditional GAs.
+Additionally, while traditional GAs are well-documented and widely adopted, CGAs have been primarily explored in academic research, with fewer applications in mainstream problem-solving scenarios.
+This may have led to limited adoption in general-purpose optimization libraries.

-However, most of these packages do not specifically focus on the integration of cellular automata with genetic algorithms, except for JCell, which is a Java implementation of CGAs [@alba2008cellular]. `pycellga` addresses this gap by offering a specialized toolkit for CGAs, leveraging the strengths of both methodologies. `pycellga` includes machine-coded operators with byte-level implementations.
-Additionally, it features methods such as Alpha-male CGA, Machine-Coded Compact CGA, and Improved CGA with Machine-Coded Operators.
+`pycellga` addresses this gap by offering a specialized toolkit for CGAs, leveraging the strengths of both cellular automata and genetic algorithms.
+By incorporating features such as Alpha-male CGA, Machine-Coded Compact CGA, and Improved CGA with Machine-Coded Operators, `pycellga` provides unparalleled support for tackling complex optimization problems.
+Its use of machine-coded operators, adhering to IEEE 754 floating-point arithmetic standards, ensures high precision and computational efficiency, making it a significant advancement in the field.

+The introduction of `pycellga` represents a deliberate effort to bring CGA variants into broader usage, making these powerful algorithms more accessible to researchers and practitioners.
+By providing a Python-based implementation, `pycellga` bridges the gap between theoretical advancements in CGA research and their practical applications, thus addressing the limitations in existing software ecosystems.

 # Statement of need